 Next day I decide to alter my route again.
 Since I had already seen Brown Mtn I elected to ride north to Canberra and down Clyde Mtn on the Kings h-way.
 Not sure if this was a good choice or not as it was cold as hell all the way to Canberra where I simply got lost.
 I got down to the sea at Batemans bay to finally be warm again.
 Clyde mtn is a fantastic ride although I hear the police love that road.

 Heading towards home on the 2nd last day the weather again turned cool.
-The Hawkesbury region was a bit of a let down both the roads and the scenery not quite as as I had imagined but perhaps I just struck it on a poor day.
-A lot of bikes on the Wollombi road from Sydney which is better surface than the bumpy Wisemans Ferry area and has nice curves.
+The Hawkesbury region was a bit of a let down, the scenery not quite as as I had imagined but perhaps I just struck it on a poor day.
+A lot of bikes on the Wollombi road from Sydney which was better surface than the bumpy Wisemans Ferry area.

 Week 2 Day 7.
 Armidale to Brisbane.